-The current problem is that there is not any unique reasons to choose one brand over another.
+The current problem is that there are not any unique reasons to choose one brand over another.
 The idea of airline rebranding is lost on the industry.

 However, the method by which passengers observe themselves as a part of an airline brand is the singular way to alleviate their anger.

 The problem with creating a preference in this industry is that passengers have a hard time selecting an airline even if they have a preferred choice.
 Theoretically, Arline rebranding is supposed to fix that problem.